dwyl/learn-html5/README.md

 Note how the tag is closed - the tag is both an opening and a closing tag.
 TO DO: Talk about relative/absolute links

 But what should happen when our image doen't load?
 Or the device the user is using displays only text?
-We add an alt.
+We add an alt attribute.
 It is a good practice to always have the alt attribute.

 ```` html
 <img src = "a_link_to_your_image" alt="What your image is about"/>